Single-letter second-level domain: Non-ASCII single-character domains

 Single-character non-ASCII second-level domains also exist (as seen below), also known as Internationalized domain names (IDN), these domains are actually registered as their Punycode translations (which are more than a single character) for DNS purposes.
 ICANN oversees a process for determining registration rules that involves wide-ranging stakeholder input and assorted Working Groups.
 In the case of .com domains, decisions are then implemented by Verisign, the contracted backend operator for the .com registry.
 The result is a list of 96,957 codepoints allowed for IDN registrations.
-As mentioned above, some additional domains previously-registered are "grandfathered" and remain active.
+As mentioned above, some additional domains previously registered are "grandfathered" and remain active.
 Many gTLDs also allow IDN registration.

 These 96,957 distinct IDN characters eligible for registration in .com are the essential building-blocks of languages worldwide.
 A single letter domain does not provide the context found in a longer string or group of words.
 They may appear similar to one another or to other English / Latin characters; due to this potential for confusion, browsers have restricted the characters that may be rendered and will display the restricted characters in their Punycode form.
 They are sometimes used as pictorial symbols and memorable links.

+Among IDNs currency symbols are considered extremely rare given their day to day use on mobile keyboards.
+These domains are grandfathered and if the registration is allowed to lapse, domain will be reserved by the registry.